FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early McConkey Notables in all our PDF Extended History products.

-McConkey Settlers in the United States in the 18th Century
+McConkey Settlers in United States in the 18th Century

-McConkey Settlers in the United States in the 19th Century
+McConkey Settlers in United States in the 19th Century

 The McConkey Family Crest was acquired from the Houseofnames.com archives.
 The McConkey Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.